redhat-openstack/infrared/docs/source/tripleo-overcloud.rst

     A path to a ``*.sh`` file containing ``openstack overcloud deploy`` command.
     This is for advance users.

+* ``--heat-templates-basedir``: Allows to override the templates base dir to be used for deployment.
+Default value: "/usr/share/openstack-tripleo-heat-templates"

 Overcloud Public Network
 ------------------------